kirtan2605/KTH-EF2264-Operations-of-Space-Systems/README.md

   <img src="https://github.com/kirtan2605/KTH-EF2264-Operations-of-Space-Systems/blob/master/src/datafiles/images/Mathematical_Formulation.png">
 </p>

-Thus, if d > R_earth, then the two satellites are in line-of-sight and hence can see each other.
+Thus, if $d > R_earth$, then the two satellites are in line-of-sight and hence can see each other.

 For a more realistic formulation, a percentage padding can be added to compensate for elements which hinder visibility.
 The highest clouds (Noctilucent clouds) are at an altitude of 80km.
 Hence, with the WGS84_EARTH_EQUATORIAL_RADIUS = 6378137 m i.e $\approx$ 6378 km, the 80km padding corresponds to a 1.25\%  padding.
-Hence, let the adjusted radius of sphere R$_{adjusted}$ $\approx$ 7,970 km.
+Hence, let the adjusted radius of sphere $R_{adjusted}$ $\approx$ 7,970 km.

-Thus, if d >= R_adjusted (7970km), then the two satellites are in line-of-sight and hence can see each other.
+Thus, if $d >= R_adjusted$ (7970km), then the two satellites are in line-of-sight and hence can see each other.

 $$
 |d| = \sqrt{ |r_1|^2 - \frac{ (|d_{12}|^2 + |r_1|^2 - |r_2|^2)^2 }{4 |d_{12}|^2}}